mpv-player/mpv/DOCS/man/en/options.rst

     Load all SSA/ASS styles found in the specified file and use them for rendering text subtitles.
 The syntax of the file is exactly like the ``[V4 Styles]`` / ``[V4+ Styles]`` section of SSA/ASS.

+    *NOTE*: Using this option may lead to incorrect subtitle rendering.

 --ass-style-override=<yes|no>
     Control whether user style overrides should be applied.